avaneev/biteopt/README.md

 is fixed, equals to 0.25.
 Instead of a crossover, the method uses 1-bit randomization with 50% probability.
 Population size is equal to 20\*Dims, by default.
 Population is initialized with a Gaussian sampling.

-## Thanks ##

-The author would like to thank [Dietmar Wolz](https://github.com/dietmarwo) for additional BiteOpt testing in the astrodynamics field.
-You may check out the `fast-cma-es` for multi-threaded "parallel retry" wrapper for BiteOpt.

 ## Citing ##